grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "How about two deck-crew share's worth?
 And a deck-crew share on this run should be pretty lucrative."

 [//]: # (A deck-crew share is kind of the 'standard' pay for a run on a cargo sub.
 Everyone gets paid per run, and the captain and the deck boss get a much bigger share.
 Deck-crew shares are what most of the crew makes, evenly divided.
 Green crew get a much smaller share, or a flat fee offer.
+The engineer gets an engineer's share which is a lot.
+Maybe equal to deck boss?
 The boat itself also gets a share: the boat-share.
 For maintenance and fuel.)

 Shakes nodded slowly, while chewing through another piece of bread.
 "Alright.
 Fuckin' alright!
 But I want a stipend on top of that to cover the costs of any modifications to the _Gnat_.
 And enough to reverse them after we complete this run."